 Apache Fire forces evacuations in Butte County

-PALERMO — A wildfire was forcing evacuations near Oroville in Butte County on Monday night.
+PALERMO — A wildfire was forcing evacuations near Oroville in Butte County Tuesday.

-Cal Fire's Tuolumne-Calaveras unit said the fire started in the community of Palermo, just south of Oroville, and burned more than 650 acres.
-Containment is at zero.
+Cal Fire's Tuolumne-Calaveras unit said the fire started in the community of Palermo, just south of Oroville, Monday night and burned more than 670 acres.
+Containment is at 15%.

 The mandatory evacuations are for zones 865, 866, 868, 869, 884, 885, 886, and 887 in Palermo.
 Evacuation warnings were issued for zones 867 and 883 in Palermo and zone 826 in southeast Oroville.
 You can go here to view a map of the evacuation orders that is actively updated.